FluxBilling

 Self-hosting, answered straight.

-01.Can I self-host FluxBilling?
+02.Can I self-host FluxBilling?

 Yes — on the Business tier.
 You keep the monthly Business subscription and pay a one-time self-host fee to run the full platform on your own infrastructure, with the same billing, DCIM, IPAM, and provisioning as the managed edition.
-Lite, Plus, and Professional are managed SaaS only.
+Lite, Starter, and Professional are managed SaaS only.

-02.Is the self-hosted license perpetual?
+03.Is the self-hosted license perpetual?

 No. The Self-Hosted Edition is licensed, not sold.
 The License Key stays valid only while your Business subscription is active and in good standing; if the subscription lapses, the instance stops functioning after a short grace period.
 If you need a true perpetual or lifetime license, ClientExec or Blesta will fit better — we say so plainly rather than pretend otherwise.

-03.What data leaves my server when I self-host?
+04.What data leaves my server when I self-host?

 Only licensing telemetry: instance identifiers, aggregate usage counts, and hashed infrastructure identifiers, used for validation and updates.
 No end-customer personal data ever leaves your infrastructure — the platform, its database, and your customers’ records stay entirely on servers you control.

-04.What am I responsible for when self-hosting?
+05.What am I responsible for when self-hosting?

 The hosting environment, operating system, network security, and backups of your instance.
 FluxBilling has no access to a Self-Hosted Edition instance or the data stored in it, so operational security and data protection for your end customers are yours to run.

-05.How much does self-hosting cost?
+06.How much does self-hosting cost?

-The monthly Business subscription (shown on the pricing page) plus a one-time self-host fee, also shown on the pricing page.
+A one-time €500 self-host fee plus the Business tier subscription at €44.95/month, excluding VAT.
+Self-hosting is not available on the Lite, Starter, or Professional tiers.
 The one-time fee is covered by the 14-day money-back guarantee only if the License Key has not yet been activated.

-06.Can I migrate from WHMCS or EasyDCIM into a self-hosted instance?
+07.Can I migrate from WHMCS or EasyDCIM into a self-hosted instance?

 Yes.
 The WHMCS and EasyDCIM importers ship on every tier, including a self-hosted Business instance — clients, services, products, invoices, and transactions import directly from your existing database.
 Custom or legacy-platform migration is included free on the Business tier.